uikit/uikit-site/docs/pages/lightbox.md

 </div>
 ```

+***

 ###  Manual content type

 The Lightbox uses the `href` attribute to figure out the type of the linked content.
 If no filename extension is defined in the image path, just add the `type="image"` attribute to the `<a>` tag.
 You can also set `type="video"` when linking to a video.
-Otherwise, the Lightbox will show an iframe by default.
+Otherwise, the lightbox will show an iframe by default.

 ***